 HOW TO MAKE HALO HALO (Filipino Shaved Ice Sundae).Refreshing Filipino for summer.
 A famous Filipino refreshment you can try this summer.

-Four years ago, I went home for the first time after 18 years, and I was surprised how hot it was.
-I even thought how I survived that kind of heat before.
+Four years ago, I went home for the first time after 18 years, and I was surprised by how hot it was.
+I even thought about how I survived that kind of heat before.
 Since I did not know any other climate, I think I was just used to the scorching heat.
 We even planned to stay for 3 months, but we had to cut it short to just a month, because of the extreme heat.

 And since we have hot summer here days too here in the US, I will show you how to make this Filipino refreshment.